Farnham Town F.C.: History

 Farnham won the Premier Challenge Cup for a second time in 1995–96.
 When the Combined Counties League gained a second division in 2003, they became members of the Premier Division.
 However, they were relegated to Division One after finishing bottom of the Premier Division in 2005–06.
 They won Division One at the first attempt, but were not promoted due to ground grading issues, and remained in the division until they finished as runners-up in 2010–11, after which they were promoted back to the Premier Division.
 The club won the Challenge Cup again in 2015–16.
 In 2017–18 they finished bottom of the Premier Division and were relegated to Division One.
 In 2021 the club were promoted to the Premier Division South based on their results in the abandoned 2019–20 and 2020–21 seasons.
-In 2022–23 they won the Southern Combination Challenge Cup, beating Balham 3–2 after extra time in the final.
+In 2022–23 they won the Southern Combination Challenge Cup, defeating Balham 3–2 after extra time in the final.

 The 2023–24 season saw Farnham Town win their first 25 league matches of the season, a national record.
-They went on to win the Premier Division South title, earning promotion to the South Central Division of the Isthmian League.
-The following season (2024–25) the club were South Central Division champions, securing promotion to the Premier Division South of the Southern League.
+They went on to win the Premier Division South title without losing a match, earning promotion to the South Central Division of the Isthmian League.
+The following season the club were South Central Division champions, resulting in promotion to the Premier Division South of the Southern League.
+A third successive promotion was achieved in 2025–26 when they finished second in the Premier Division South, and went on to win the promotion play-offs, beating Berkhamsted 2–1 in the semi-final and then winning 5–1 against Gloucester City in the final, securing promotion to the National League South.
+The season also saw them win the Surrey Senior Cup, defeating Merstham on penalties in the final.

 Ground

-The club plays at the Memorial Ground, which was originally home to Farnham United Breweries before being gifted to the town in 1947; it was named in memory of five Farnham United Breweries workers who were killed during World War I. A new 170-seat stand was opened in 2023 with a new 210-capacity stand being opened the following year.
+The club plays at the Memorial Ground, which was originally home to Farnham United Breweries before being gifted to the town in 1947; it was named in memory of five Farnham United Breweries workers who were killed during World War I. A new 170-seat stand was opened in 2023, with a new 210-capacity stand being opened the following year.

 In April 2025 it was announced that the club had gained permission to build a new 700-capacity stand.
 The new partially-covered terrace increased the Memorial Ground's capacity from 1,500 to 2,200.